For many organizations, a critical step in achieving the agility necessary to remain competitive is adopting a hybrid cloud strategy.

 The first step of this process is to understand the data you have access to, along with the types of work that need to be done on that data.

 Understanding what you have and what you want to do will then help you chart out where different types of data should be stored.
-Sensitive data, for instance, will likely need to remain on-premises, whereas anonymized and most unstructured data will benefit from behind housed in the cloud.
+Sensitive data, for instance, will likely need to remain on-premises, whereas anonymized and most unstructured data will benefit from being housed in the cloud.

 Lastly, take a thorough inventory of the applications your teams rely upon on a daily basis, then investigate which applications would be more effective when modernized for the cloud.